LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 ]
 ```
 ## Step 3 : Write a Java POJO class to represent JSON data
-To use this JSON data in the test we need to first deserializes the JSON into an object of the specified class.
+To use this JSON data in the test we need to first deserializes JSON into an object of the specified class.
-And to have the JSON deserialized, a java class object must be created that has the same fields names with the fields
+And to have the JSON deserialized, a java class object must be created that has the same fields names as the fields
 in the JSON string.

 1) Create a New Class in scr/main/java under 'testDataType package and name it is 'Customer'